+'''

-- 1 Solaris Interactive
+1 Solaris Interactive

-- 2 Custom JumpStart
+2 Custom JumpStart

-- 3 Solaris Interactive Text (Desktop session)
+3 Solaris Interactive Text (Desktop session)

-- 4 Solaris Interactive Text (Console session)
+4 Solaris Interactive Text (Console session)

-- 5 Apply driver updates
+5 Apply driver updates

-- 6 Single user shell
+6 Single user shell

 Enter the number of your choice followed by the <ENTER> key.

 Alternatively, enter custom boot arguments directly.

 If you wait 30 seconds without typing anything,

 an interactive installation will be started.

+'''

 - To install the Solaris OS, choose from the following options. - To install with the Solaris interactive installation GUI, type 1, then press Enter. - To install with the interactive text installer in a desktop session, type 3, then press Enter.

 Select this installation type to override the default GUI installer and run the text installer. - To install with the interactive text installer in a console session, type 4, then press Enter.

 Select this installation type to override the default GUI installer and run the text installer.

-If you want to perform an unattended custom JumpStart installation (option 2), see Solaris 10 11/06 Installation Guide: Custom JumpStart and Advanced Installations.
+If you want to perform an unattended custom JumpStart installation (option 2), see Solaris 10 8/07 Installation Guide: Custom JumpStart and Advanced Installations.

-For detailed information about the Solaris installation GUI and text installer, see "System Requirements and Recommendations" in Solaris 10 11/06 Installation Guide: Planning for Installation and Upgrade.
+For detailed information about the Solaris installation GUI and text installer, see "System Requirements and Recommendations" in Solaris 10 8/07 Installation Guide: Planning for Installation and Upgrade.

 The system configures the devices and interfaces, and searches for configuration files.
-The kdmconfig utility detects the drivers that are necessary to configure the keyboard, display, and mouse on your system.
 The installation program begins.
 Go to Step 7 to continue the installation.